CONSULTATION FEE RANGE

-How Hard Is It to Get a Medical Card in Utah?
+How to Get a Medical Marijuana Card in Salt Lake City

 Final Thoughts on Getting a Utah Medical Marijuana Card

-These days, it is easier to apply for a Utah MMJ card than ever before.
-You can use a company like Veriheal to schedule a consultation with a licensed physician or QMP.
+Nowadays, applying for a Utah MMJ card is easier than ever before.
+You can use a company like Veriheal to schedule a consultation with a licensed physician.
 Once you receive the recommendation, you can submit your application online.

 Things have changed for the better insofar as an MMJ patient’s first card is now valid for six months.
 Previously, they had to complete four consultations within the first 15 months, each costing at least $150.
 Removing the initial 90-day card limit has reduced the cost and hassle somewhat.

 Remember, the possession of any amount of marijuana in Utah could land you in jail.
 Therefore, getting the legal protection afforded by an MMJ card is imperative if you plan to use marijuana for medical reasons.